comaps/website/content/support/are-maps-updated-separately-from-the-app/index.md

 ---
 title: "Are maps updated separately from the app?"
-description: "Frequently asked questions for Organic Maps application"
+description: "Frequently asked questions for CoMaps application"
 taxonomies:
   support: ["Map Data"]
 extra: